National Minimum Standards For Fostering Services

 - at least two of the independent members

 What do panels do?

-• Look at applications for people to become carers and make recommendation about the approval including terms
+- Look at applications for people to become carers and make recommendations about the approval including terms

 7. Other types of fostering placements